cognitedata/jetfire-cli/README.md

 #### Query limits

-The query command is intended for previewing your SQL queries, and is not designed to produce bigger data dumps.
+The query command is intended for previewing your SQL queries, and is not designed for large data exports.
 For this reason, there are a few limits in place.

 First of all, there is a final limit of 1000 rows that can be returned from your query.